icclab/cartographer_ros/docs/source/notes.rst

 These are common errors that cause the cartographer node to fail or not work properly.

-Error from robot
+Error from robot:

 *W0913 14:14:41.000000 21962 tf_bridge.cc:52] Lookup would require extrapolation into the future.
 Requested time 1536840881.193535400 but the latest data is at time 1536840881.046552729, when looking up transform from frame [odom] to frame [imu_link]*

-Error from cartographer
+Error from cartographer:

 *F0913 14:16:21.000000 21962 pose_extrapolator.cc:229] Check failed: time >= imu_tracker->time() (636724377780390007 vs. 636724377790000007)*

-Things that seem to help
+Things that seem to help:

 + Lowering latency
 + Not using IMU data
 + Giving cartographer more resources